 - Do not discuss with fellow inmates.
 Remember that many in jail are looking for a way out.
 That could include giving information about you to make a better deal for themselves.

 - Do not make statements or answer questions without an attorney present.

 - Never waive your rights to something without first speaking with an attorney.

 - Know how to be steadfast that you have an attorney be present during any interrogation or questioning.

 Criminal charges can be complex, requiring much gathering of evidence and information.
 It’s best to work with an experienced criminal defense lawyer who can advise you on your best defense.
 Once you have discussed the charges against you with your lawyer, they will inform you of the strengths and weaknesses of your case, as well as any risk of conviction and punishment you face.

-A criminal defense lawyer such as those at Traylor Law Firm can investigate crime scenes, facts and witnesses, negotiate your case’s outcome, seek to suppress evidence, or decide to take the case to trial, all while working constantly to make sure your best interests are served.
-Contact Traylor Law Firm today at 214 382 0900 with any questions or to set up a free consultation.
+A criminal defense law firm such as the Traylor Law Firm can investigate crime scenes, facts and witnesses, negotiate your case’s outcome, seek to suppress evidence, or decide to take the case to trial, all while working constantly to make sure your best interests are served.
+Contact Traylor Law Firm today at 214-382-0900 with any questions or to set up a free consultation.